sokolov980/guides/explore-guides/the-myth-of-safe-jurisdictions/README.md

 Surveillance operates at multiple layers of the digital ecosystem.
 The most visible mechanisms include data retention laws and network interception, but the more insidious methods occur at the software and protocol level.

 **1. Telecommunications Tapping:**
-Programs like TEMPORA in the UK and PRISM in the U.S. directly tap into fiber-optic cables and data centers, capturing vast quantities of communications.
+Programs like [TEMPORA](https://www.eff.org/document/20140618-der-spiegel-gchq-report-technical-abilities-tempora) in the UK and [PRISM](https://www.eff.org/sites/default/files/filenode/fisc_opinion_-_unconstitutional_surveillance_0.pdf) in the U.S. directly tap into fiber-optic cables and data centers, capturing vast quantities of communications.
 Telecom providers including AT&T, Verizon, and BT have been documented as direct participants.

 **2. Tracking Technologies:**
-Modern surveillance extends into the browser and app ecosystem through persistent identifiers, Flask trackers, fingerprinting scripts, and telemetry embedded in everyday software.
+Modern surveillance extends into the browser and app ecosystem through persistent identifiers, Flock trackers, fingerprinting scripts, and telemetry embedded in everyday software.
 These tools build detailed behavioral profiles that can be merged with government datasets.

 **3. TLS Interception and Certificate Exploits:**
 Corporate and government actors deploy transparent proxies capable of intercepting encrypted HTTPS traffic under the pretense of network security.
 By installing root certificates on devices, they can decrypt and monitor data in transit.